NAC-ISSA and Calhoun Community College present Rocket Secure 2 at Calhoun Community College, our Mission Control Sponsor!!

 NAC-ISSA and Calhoun Community College present our 2nd launch of Rocket Secure!
 We've decided to go big again for Cyber Security Awareness month of October.
 Rocket Secure 2 is a high impact and explosively fast conference held at Calhoun Community College on Friday, October 26, 2018.
 Tickets are limited so don't miss the launch of this event.

 This conference will run from 8:00am until we run out of speakers.
 We will have talks and information targeting novices (soccer moms) to professionals.
 Speakers will present technical talks down to how to protect yourself online and at public places with wifi.
 There will be a cyber cafe to show people how to recognize nefarious wifi.
 Multiple sessions running throughout the day will be augmented with an opportunity for exhibits/sponsors/vendors in the main concourse.
 We will open at 8:00am for coffee and networking with sessions starting at 9:00am.
 There will be breaks for people to visit the exhibit tables and lunch will be provided.
-Submit questions to email@example.com.
+We will have a networking event afterwards, please gather in the Keynote room for closing ceremony.
+Submit questions to firstname.lastname@example.org.

 Our Schedule Track